-The table below illustrates the susceptibility ratings for the seven contaminant categories (and radon) for each source in the system.
-The table provides the number of wells and intakes that rated high (H), medium (M), or low (L) for each contaminant category.
-For susceptibility ratings of purchased water, refer to the specific water system's source water assessment report.
+Butler Water Department is a public community water system consisting 1 surface water intake at Kakeout Reservoir.
+The table below illustrates the susceptibility ratings for the seven contaminant categories (and radon) for this intake.
+The table provides the ratings of high (H), medium (M), or low (L) for each contaminant category.
 The seven contaminant categories are defined at the bottom of this page.
 DEP considered all surface water highly susceptible to pathogens, therefore all intakes received a high rating for the pathogen category.
-For the purpose of Source Water Assessment Program, radionuclides are more of a concern for ground water than surface water.
-As a result, surface water intakes' susceptibility to radionuclides was not determined and they all received a low rating.
+Radionuclides are more of a concern for ground water than surface water, therefore all intakes received a low rating.

 If a system is rated highly susceptible for a contaminant category, it does not mean a customer is or will be consuming contaminated drinking water.
 The rating reflects the potential for contamination of source water, not the existence of contamination.
-Public water systems are required to monitor for regulated contaminants and to install treatment if any contaminants are detected at frequencies and concentrations above allowable levels.
-As a result of the assessments, DEP may customize (change existing) monitoring schedules based on the susceptibility ratings.

-Pathogens Nutrients Pesticides Volatile Organic Compounds Inorganics Radionuclides Radon Disinfection Byproduct Precursors

-Sources Н M L Н M L Н M L Н M L Н M L Н M L Н M L Н M L
+Pathogens Nutrients Pesticides Volatile Organic Compounds Inorganics Radionuclides Radon Disinfection Byproduct Precursors Sources Н М L Н М L Н М L Н М L Н М L Н М L Н М L Н М L Surface water intakes - 1 1 1 1 1 1 1 1 1

-Wells - 0

-GUDI - 0

-Surface water intakes - 1 1 1 1 1 1 1 1 1